-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing won’t operate.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat occasionally disconnects from Wi-Fi.

 - The system fan is continuously running, won’t run or turns off and on frequently in a short period of time.

-Our Pros Can Resolve Nest Thermostat Issues
+Our Professionals Can Resolve Nest Thermostat Issues